VirtoCommerce/vc-platform/docs/developer-guide/working-with-platform-manager/basic-functions/blade-toolbar.md

 ## Adding toolbar items from external code

 A dedicated service is used for adding toolbar items externally (without having a reference to blade instance).
-The preferred place for toolbar item registration is angularJSВ **module run** block.В Reference toВ '**platformWebApp.toolbarService**' asВ **toolbarService**, create command option and call '**register**' on the service:
+The preferred place for toolbar item registration is angularJS **module run** block.
+Reference to '**platformWebApp.toolbarService**' as **toolbarService**, create command option and call '**register**' on the service:

 ```
 toolbarService.register({